 Making Happiness Our New Bottom Line

-Though happiness means many things to many people, we assert that on a broad systemic basis it means peace, economic and environmental justice, equality, and wellbeing so that all people, animals, and the planet can thrive.
+Though happiness means many things to many people, we assert that on a broad systemic basis it means peace, economic and environmental justice, and wellbeing so that all people, animals, and the planet can thrive.

-Philosophers have long know this, including Aristotle who said “Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”
+Philosophers have long known this, including Aristotle who said “Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”
 Contemporary scientists in the positive psychology field are affirming the foundational importance of happiness to individual and societal success.

 On a global scale, the General Assembly of the United Nations proclaimed March 20th International Day of Happiness in 2012 “recognizing the relevance of happiness and wellbeing as universal goals and aspirations in the lives of human beings around the world and the importance of their recognition in public policy objectives”.